Parallelized Givens Ansatz for Molecular ground-states: Bridging Accuracy and Efficiency on NISQ Platforms: Introduction

 In general, there are two groups of ansatzes, namely, chemically inspired, and hardware-efficient ansatzes, where the latter ansatz usually consists of alternating layers of parameterized single-qubit rotations and two-qubit entangling gates that are more tailored to the underlying quantum hardware \cite{kandala2017hardware}.
 In contrast, a chemically inspired ansatz typically relies on the unitary parametrization of the existing quantum chemistry methods.
 For example, the family of Unitary Coupled Cluster (UCC) ansatzes \cite{romero2018strategies, anand2022quantum} are inspired from the classical coupled cluster approaches.
 In fact, the first experimental demonstration of the VQE algorithm \cite{peruzzo2014variational} utilized the UCC ansatz restricted to singles and doubles, i.e., UCCSD.
 Mathematically, the UCCSD ansatz can be written as

-where $T=\sum_{i,\alpha} t_i^\alpha a_\alpha^\dagger a_i + \sum_{i,j,\alpha,\beta} t_{ij}^{\alpha\beta} a_\alpha^\dagger a_\beta^\dagger a_i a_j$ is the second-order cluster operator that accounts for the electronic excitations from occupied ($i,j,..$) to unoccupied orbitals ($\alpha,\beta,..$) in a reference wavefunction $\ket{\Psi_{ref}}\cite{}$.
+where $T=\sum_{i,\alpha} t_i^\alpha a_\alpha^\dagger a_i + \sum_{i,j,\alpha,\beta} t_{ij}^{\alpha\beta} a_\alpha^\dagger a_\beta^\dagger a_i a_j$ is the second-order cluster operator that accounts for the electronic excitations from occupied ($i,j,..$) to unoccupied orbitals ($\alpha,\beta,..$) in a reference wavefunction $\ket{\Psi_{ref}}$.
 Often, the Hartree-Fock (HF) wavefunction is chosen as the reference state, i.e., $\ket{\Psi_{ref}} = \ket{\Psi_{HF}}$.
 Since the UCCSD ansatz is derived from the traditional coupled cluster method, it possesses a few essential features, such as size consistency and size extensivity.
 In addition, due to the unitary parametrization, the UCCSD ansatz also obeys the variational principle.

 While implementing the exponentiated cluster operator on a quantum computer, generally, the Trotter approximation \cite{nielsen2010quantum} is used to account for the non-commutativity of the constituent excitation operators.
-Interestingly, even with a single Trotter step, VQE simulations with UCCSD ansatz often provides highly accurate energies on ideal quantum simulators, even for systems with strong static correlation \cite{sokolov2020quantum, rossmannek2021quantum}.
-However, unfortunately, the quantum computational cost associated with the implementation of UCCSD ansatz scales polynomially with system size.
-For instance, the circuit depth of a Trotterized UCCSD ansatz scales as $O(\tau N_{occ}^2 N_{vir}^2 N)$, and the number of two-qubit gates as $O(N^4\tau)$, where $\tau$ is the number of Trotter steps used to approximate the exponential cluster operator, $N_{occ}$, $N_{vir}$, and $N (=N_{occ}+N_{vir})$ are the occupied, virtual, and total orbitals of the $\ket{\Psi_{ref}}$, respectively.
+Interestingly, even with a single Trotter step, VQE simulations with UCCSD ansatz often provides highly accurate energies on ideal quantum simulators, even for systems with strong static correlation.\cite{barkoutsos2018quantum, sokolov2020quantum, rossmannek2021quantum} However, unfortunately, the quantum computational cost associated with the implementation of UCCSD ansatz scales polynomially with system size.
+For instance, the circuit depth of a Trotterized UCCSD ansatz scales as $O(\tau N_{occ}^2 N_{vir}^2 N)$ \cite{motta2023bridging}, and the number of two-qubit gates as $O(N^4\tau)$, where $\tau$ is the number of Trotter steps used to approximate the exponential cluster operator, $N_{occ}$, $N_{vir}$, and $N (=N_{occ}+N_{vir})$ are the occupied, virtual, and total number of spin-orbitals of the $\ket{\Psi_{ref}}$, respectively.
+A more general expression for the scaling of UCCSD circuit depth is given by $O((N-m)^2m\tau)$, where $m$ is the number of electrons, and that of other commonly employed ansatzes within VQE are discussed in the reference.\citenum{tilly2022variational}